Unsupervised Single-Channel Speech Separation with Diffusion under Speaker-Embedding Guidance: Methodology

 \subsection{Speaker-Embedding Extractor}

-We design the speaker-embedding extractor as a cascaded architecture, where a denoise module is followed by a speaker encoder network.
+We design the speaker-embedding extractor as a cascaded architecture, where a denoise module is followed by a speaker encoder network, since the extractor should work in noisy diffusion space.
 The denoise module GTCRN \cite{rong2024gtcrn} first suppresses interference in $\bm{x}_t^k$ to enhance noise robustness.
 Its output is then converted into mel-spectrograms and passed to the speaker encoder NeXt-TDNN \cite{heo2024next}, which produces frame-level speaker embeddings.